enkidevs/curriculum/linux/user-and-file-management/file-management/using-which-to-find-executables.md

 ---
 ## Quiz

-headline: Do you know how to find the location of an executable?
+ ### Do you know how to find the location of an executable?

-question: Which built-in command returns the path to an executable?
+  Which built-in command returns the path to an executable?

 answers:

   - which ls
   - type ls
   - path ls
   - ll ls